-Expats will have access to a selection of accommodation in Miami that is as diverse as the city itself.
+Newcomers to Miami will have access to a selection of accommodation that's as diverse as the city itself.
 Art Deco apartments on palm-lined streets, gentrified lofts and Mission-style housing all play their part in shaping the city’s landscape.

-While it is one of the most popular destinations for buying property in the USA among expats from the UK, many expats prefer renting in Miami at first to get a better sense of their new surroundings.
+While Miami is one of the most popular destinations for British expats buying property in the USA, many new arrivals prefer renting at first to get a better sense of their new surroundings.

 Factors to consider when house-hunting in Miami

-Much of what should guide an expat’s decisions when looking for housing in Miami is whether they're moving with a family.
-Miami is great for single expats, but those with families may not appreciate the sweltering party atmosphere of certain neighbourhoods.
+The biggest thing that'll guide a newcomer's decisions when looking for housing in Miami is whether they're moving with a family.
+Miami is great for singles, but those with families may not appreciate the party atmosphere of certain neighbourhoods.

 As is the case when moving to any city, the distance to work and school, pricing and the accessibility of public transport should be primary concerns.
 Areas like South Beach make it convenient to commute around the city centre, although the price is a hindrance to many prospective residents.

 Areas further away from the city centre usually offer larger and more affordable accommodation, but access to public transport is more restricted, often making a car a necessary purchase.
-Many of these areas do, however, have reputable schools, offsetting the disadvantages for expat families.
+Many of these areas do have reputable schools, however, making them quite popular among families.

 Finding accommodation in Miami

 A less time-consuming option is hiring a real estate agent or contacting a property management company.
-The one downside of this is that some agents are more scrupulous than others; however, a good way to minimise risks is to go by word of mouth, and ensure that the agent belongs to a reputable realtors' organisation.
+The one downside of this is that some agents are more scrupulous than others.
+A good way to minimise risks is to go by word of mouth and ensure that the agent belongs to a reputable realtors' organisation.

-Expats should also be aware that landlords in Miami tend to charge a security deposit as well as the first and the last month’s rent, but they shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.
+Landlords in Miami tend to charge a security deposit of one to two months' rent upfront, as well as the first and the last month’s rent.
+That said, new arrivals shouldn't be afraid to negotiate, since many landlords are willing to make some kind of concession when it comes to the security deposit.